Govardhan-DevOps/assessment-devops/README.md

 # For LDAP assessment:-

+- site .yml has been created for the main file for LDAP.
 Roles & Inventories have been created.
 # 3. We have created the roles for the LDAP one and from there we are invoking the yml and variables.